Dr. Lawrence Williams

 Vice Provost and Dean of University College

-University College is in the process of the planning the implementation of the Freshman Focus Initiative.
-The Freshman Focus Initiative was conceived in the Report of the Freshman Experience Task Force and is a strategy that appears in the Four-Year Graduation Rate Improvement Plan (GRIP) which the university is in the process of implementing.
-When the Freshman Focus Initiative is implemented beginning Fall Semester 2014, all freshmen and students with undecided majors will be members of the University College.
+University College is in the process of the planning the implementation of the First-Year Experience Initiative.
+The First-Year Experience Initiative was conceived in the Report of the Freshman Experience Task Force and is a strategy that appears in the Four-Year Graduation Rate Improvement Plan (GRIP) which the university is in the process of implementing.
+When the First-Year Experience Initiative is implemented beginning Fall Semester 2014, all first-time in college students including freshmen, all students with undecided majors, and certain pre-majors will be members of the University College.

 Undergraduate Studies.
 University College will also operate as the university office of undergraduate studies continuing to manage academic matters that were handled by the former Office of Undergraduate Studies, which include the coordination of the undergraduate curriculum, and handling academic processes and receiving student appeals that require action beyond the level of the college deans.